apollosolutions/governance-example/example_governance_doc.md

   * This assists the core team with notifications and helps subgraph owners understand usage by your application(s)
 * Ensure the client uses APQs whenever possible; APQs offer performance benefits and helps clients

-## Procedures

-Lastly, the core graph team has a few procedures needed for the smooth operation of the graph.

-### Schema Reviews

-Schema additions and changes are always a time where it can be helpful to obtain feedback from all parts of the company, from clients to other subgraph teams.

-#### When to Engage

-You should engage the SWG as early as possible if any of these match the schema changes or additions being proposed:

-* New subgraph team onboarding
-* Large or interesting schema additions
-* Deprecations of fields or subgraphs ([see the below deprecations section](#deprecations))
-* If a review would be helpful

-#### How to Engage

-While schema reviews are helpful, the core graph team also realizes that meeting after meeting isn't conducive to productivity.

-With that, the SWG strongly recommends schema reviews whenever possibly by doing async reviews on a shared Google Doc.
-A template for such is [here]().
-This document will ask for necessary context, such as the currently proposed schema, alternative schemas, and any UI mocks if possible.

-To engage with the SWG, please reach out to #graphql-swg on Slack along with the above doc.

-#### Next Steps

-Once the SWG has received the document, they will begin to provide comments and suggestions within the doc.

-For new subgraphs, there will also be a separate meeting to discuss the proposal in-depth and provide further feedback.

-Once both the SWG and subgraph team(s) agree on the change, the proposal will be considered "approved" and will move to be implemented into the supergraph.

-### Deprecations

-Once a field no longer is fit for purpose, either through product changes (e.g. removal of a feature) or required changes that are not backwards-compatible, it may become necessary to deprecate it.

-For subgraph teams needing to deprecate a field, the core graph team requires (barring special exemption):

-* Marking the field as `@deprecated` within your subgraph schema
-* Using Apollo Studio, seeing current clients and providing them with information about the upcoming deprecation along with timetables
-  * The core graph team strongly encourages at least 3 months of notice
-* Once 3 months has passed, or until traffic has reached 0 traffic for the last 3 minor versions (whichever is less), the field can safely be removed